 The salutation is for all

-As email is a remarkable medium for communication and information sharing internally and externally for a variety of purposes, there are several other ways businesses can utilize emails, including inbound prospecting, email marketing strategies, and promotional campaigns.
+Without a doubt, email is a remarkable medium for communication and information sharing internally and externally for a variety of purposes, There are several other ways businesses can utilize emails, including inbound prospecting, email marketing strategies, and promotional campaigns.